amir1376/debugboard/README.md

 - Watch variables when your app is running
 - Inspect network request/response
 - Show logs
-- Has [Plugin](https://plugins.jetbrains.com/plugin/21331-debug-board) for IntelliJ Idea / Android Studio
+- Has a [Plugin](https://plugins.jetbrains.com/plugin/21331-debug-board) for IntelliJ Idea / Android Studio
 - Or Directly in your browser

 ## Setup